-Additional Insured: Several new sections (9.2.11-9.2.11.1) provide "check the box" options creating the Subcontractor's duty to provide additional liability coverage, the listing of the Contractor as an additional insured on Subcontractor's CGL policy (which was not addressed at all in the AGC 650) and whether the Subcontractor has a duty to provide Owners' and

-Contractors' Protective Liability Insurance ("OCP") (subparagraph 11.5.2.2): If OCP coverage is selected, a Contractor may desire additional insured protection for completed operations in addition to OCP coverage.
+Additional General Liability Coverage (§ 9.2.10): Several subsections provide "check the box" options for creating the Subcontractor's duty to provide additional liability coverage, the listing of the Constructor as an additional insured on the Subcontractor's CGL policy and whether the Subcontractor has a duty to provide Owners' and Constructors' Protective Liability Insurance ("OCP") (§ 9.10.2).
+The Constructor should have either its risk manager, insurance counsel or both review the insurance provisions to ensure that the Constructor is achieving the Project's insurance requirements.
+If OCP coverage is selected, a Constructor may desire additional insured protection for completed operations in addition to OCP coverage.
 This can be accomplished by striking "operations" in this section and then checking both boxes.
-Note: any additional cost incurred by the Subcontractor for purchasing such coverage shall be paid by the Contract, which should be reimbursable by the Owner if a consistent option is chosen in the ConsensusDocs 200 Owner-Contract Agreement.
+Note that any additional cost incurred by the Subcontractor for purchasing such coverage shall be paid by the Constructor, which should be reimbursable by the Owner if a consistent option is chosen in the ConsensusDocs 200 Owner-Constructor Agreement.